Victor Griffin (Quapaw): Native American Church involvement

 John Wilson (Caddo-Delaware), also known as Moonhead, introduced the Peyote religion to the Quapaw people living near present-day Quapaw, Oklahoma, in 1880 or the mid-1890s at the request of Tall Chief.
 Because Roman Catholic missionaries had influenced Quapaw religion, their practice of peyotism incorporates aspects of Catholicism.

 When he visited Quapaw, Moonhead introduced Griffin to peyotism.
 Griffin was in his teenage years or early twenties.
 Moonhead instructed Griffin in this religion and authorized him to conduct Native American Church ceremonies.
 Following John Wilson's death, Griffin became the Native American Church priest to the Quapaw.

 Griffin became an ardent believer in the Peyote religion and helped to spread its practice, especially among members of the Osage and Quapaw tribes, but also among other tribal groups such as the Seneca-Cayuga Tribe of Oklahoma.

 He also was instrumental in the incorporation of the Native American Church under Oklahoma law in 1911, the incorporation of the religion specified the use of peyote as a sacrament.

 Death and legacy

 Griffin died at his home residence near the Spring River outside of the town of Quapaw, in Ottawa County, OK, in 1958 at the approximate age of 85.

 Griffin's image was featured on a brick sculpture between Twelfth and Military Avenue in Baxter Springs, Kansas.
 The sculpture depicts local history and includes a depiction of Griffin.

 Griffin was survived by two sons: Sidney Griffin of Lawton, Oklahoma and Hayes of Wichita, Kansas; two daughters:Mrs. Ardina Buergey and Mrs. Victoria Waters, both of Quapaw; twelve grandchildren and two great-grandchildren.
 He was a member of the Native American church, and of the Baptist Church at Devil's Promenade.

-Victor and Minnie Track Griffin's granddaughter, Ardina Moore teaches the Quapaw language today.